FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Lichess will provide puzzles that match your ability, making for better training sessions.=Encourages the player to register an account to enjoy Lichess's "Training" feature more.
 Appears below the "Register" button when doing chess puzzles without being logged in, in a box left of the board on the "Training" page (http://lichess.org/training).

 Recently played puzzles=A list of your last-played puzzles.
 Appears as a heading below the board on the "Training" page (http://lichess.org/training).
+Do NOT translate "played" as "finished", because that implies success at the puzzles, which is not always the case.

 Puzzle %s=%s is the number of the puzzle.
 This means the way it appears on the site will be something like "Puzzle 5705".
 Appears on the "Training" page (http://lichess.org/training).